Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 # Regression

 I am working on predicting latitude/longitude from the site embeddings alone.
 That is happening in `regress.py`.
 I am unclear how to handle replicates best as there's a lot of variability in between - by not accounting for replicates I get a test R2 of about 0.7, with grouped KFold stratification by replicate it goes down to 0.5 (better).

+# FAQ

+- I am running out of memory!

+I've added chunking because with all of the OceanOmics data, I needed 1TB of memory.
+If you run out of memory with chunking enabled, lower the chunking size in `compute_site_embeddings_from_dfs`.